usaeedcs/GoogleVisionAPICamera/README.md

 ESP32-CAM can connect to wifi, so it displays the photos on a web server.
 We just created a separate NodeJS webserver that extracts those photos and puts them on its customized web application.
 Then using Google Vision API it analyzes the photos.

 # Steps:
 There were two sections for the setup of this project.
 The first section was hardware.
 I used C++ and the Arduino IDE to set up the ESP32-CAM.
-"Random Nerd Tutorial" provided with simple C++ source code which I modified to suit my needs, you can also follow the steps of setting up your camera using this link: https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/.
+"Random Nerd Tutorial" provided with simple C++ source code which I modified to suit the needs of the project, you can also follow the steps of setting up your camera using this link: https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/.

 The second setup was setting up the web server with Node.js